alexandrnikitin/blog/_drafts/bloom-filter-for-scala.md

 , IndexedSeq$.MODULE$.canBuildFrom());
 ```

+Pretty scary!
 I think you got the point :wink: Let's take a look at the solution used by me.